top of page

 Thinking of cemeteries,

-And how you said
+and how you said

 Thinking about people through scotch bottles